TLC's Duggar daughters say forgive brother for molestation

 Jill Dillard, 24, and Jessa Seewald, 22, told "The Kelly File" host Megyn Kelly that they weren't initially aware of inappropriate advances around 12 years ago from their then-teenaged brother.

-They said they only found out about the molestation, which took place whilst they were asleep, when he told their parents.
+They said they only found out about the molestation, which took place while they were asleep, when he told their parents.

 "He was very sly, the girls didn't catch on," said Seewald, who was aged around 9 at the time.

-"It was very subtle, and so I think that for us, we realised this is serious, but at the same time, it wasn't like a horror storey."
+"It was very subtle, and so I think that for us, we realized this is serious, but at the same time, it wasn't like a horror story."

 Dillard and Seewald, both now married, said that their family had forgiven Josh Duggar, now 27, who was never arrested or charged for the offences that involved four sisters and a babysitter, including a girl aged under 10 at the time.

-They instead expressed anger at the tabloid outlet that last month leaked police reports from 2006 detailing the offences committed by their brother.
+They instead expressed anger at the tabloid outlet that last month leaked police reports from 2006 detailing the offenses committed by their brother.

 Dillard, amid tears, said "maybe there's an agenda" behind the tabloid leak of juvenile records, and said it could be detrimental to other victims who may be too afraid to report incidents.